Are you looking for inspiring bible verses about planning to give you insight on what the bible says about planning for the future?

 This is a reminder that although God has plans and desires abundance for us, he also is gracious towards us and will withhold abundance if it will lead us to destruction.
 We can not simply sit idly and wait for God to move.
 We must wait well, proactively singing his praises and preparing our hearts for the plans he has for us.

-Bible Verses about planning your goals
+Bible Verses on planning your goals

-Many of the bible verses about planning give us direction on how we should move following the setting of goals.
+Many of the bible verses on planning give us direction on how we should move following the setting of goals.
 These desires of our hearts are simply dreams until we begin to diligently plan and prepare for their success.

 In all your ways acknowledge him, and he will make straight your paths.